-One of the trust's overall objectives is to make it 'a great place to work' therefore employee engagement is at the heart of all we do.
-The trust's visions and values are shared at all levels through regular communication via email and weekly briefings, continued online during the national lockdown period.
+One of the Trust's overall objectives is to make it 'a great place to work' therefore employee engagement is at the heart of all we do.
+The Trust's visions and values are shared at all levels through regular communication via email and weekly briefings.
 Engagement with school level union representatives help shape our policies and procedures.
-As part of the employee annual review we work with our employees to develop performance management targets that are aligned to the trust's visions and values.
-We pride ourselves on having a diverse employee community and are a trust who does not discriminate because of race, gender, age or disability.
+As part of the employee annual review, we work with our employees to develop performance management targets that are aligned to the Trust's visions and values.
+We pride ourselves on having a diverse employee community and are a Trust who does not discriminate because of race, gender, age or disability.